Fayetteville High School (Arkansas): Academics

 The assumed course of study follows the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students complete regular (core) and career focus courses and exams and may select Advanced Placement (AP) coursework and exams that provide an opportunity for students to receive college credit.

 Band

 The band has marched in many prestigious parades, including in 1989 the George H. W. Bush Presidential Inauguration Parade, the Fiesta Bowl, the Tournament of Roses Parade, the Hollywood Christmas Parade, the Macy's Thanksgiving Day Parade in both 1998 and 2008, and the 6abc Dunkin' Donuts Thanksgiving Day Parade.

+The FHS Marching Band as of 2023 is a state runner up and placed top 6th in the Bands of America regional in Johnson City, TN.

 Publications

 In 2017, Connotations received the Columbia Scholastic Press Association Gold Crown award, the highest award given to literary magazines.

 In 2005, Connotations, the school's literary magazine, received a Superior award from the National Council of Teachers of English's Program to Recognize Excellence in Student Literary Magazines.